BBVA/patton/docs/source/quickstart.rst

    > patton-server update-db

-Optionally, you can choose a webhook to call with the news CVEs, when the updating process was done:
+Optionally, you can choose a web-hook to call with the news CVEs, when the updating process was done:

 .. code-block:: bash